 If you’re a relatively new SaaS or are targeting a new audience for your fake door test, then credibility is a big thing.
 Ever heard the expression: starting off on the wrong foot?
 The same applies to your fake door.

 How do you remain credible with fake door testing?
 There are a few ways.

-One is with the messaging on your landing page and the things we’ve mentioned above: beta testing, feedback opportunities, sharing insights on what’s to come.
+One is with the messaging on your landing page and the things we’ve mentioned above: beta testing, feedback opportunities, and sharing insights on what’s to come.

 Two, if you choose to target a new audience, keep your testing cohort and spend small.
-You may damage a few relationships with potential customers.
+You may damage a few relationships with potential users.
 However, if you gain valuable insights, then you’re more likely to present a better-fitting product to the masses.

 Risks covered.
 Let’s move into how to make fake door tests.

 How to make an effective fake door test #

 Right, now that you know the benefits and risks of fake door testing, let’s get into how to make fake doors.